FOR KIDS AND THEIR PARENTS

 We are pleased that you are considering joining our Cub Scout Pack.
 It is our hope that you and your kid will find your time with the pack a rewarding and fun experience in which to continue or begin your Scouting adventure.
 We have an active Cub Scout program, with Pack meetings every month, Den meetings and other experiences throughout the year.
 We encourage attendance at as many activities as possible.
 Some activities can help the kids advance through the Cub Scout ranks or earn belt loops and badges.

 We want parents to be active as well!
 We have numerous positions available, ranging from a once-a-year commitment, to Den Leader to Pack administration.
 We have a Pack Committee made up of leaders and other adults, and that is always open to parents that usually meets on the second Tuesday of the month to discuss and plans events and the fund raising necessary to help the pack go and to support the plans made by Den leaders.

-WHEN BOYS JOIN SCOUTING, WHAT DO THEY BECOME?
+WHEN KIDS JOIN SCOUTING, WHAT DO THEY BECOME?